 Step 5 – Now, click on dependencies tab.

 Step 6 – Now, click on the plus sign to expand each service dependent of this service.

-Step 7 – Once you have expanded all the service, note down each service and go to service manager window again and click on start if they are not running and set startup type to automatic.
+Step 7 – Once you have expanded all the service, note down each service and go to the service manager window again and click on start if they are not running, and set the startup type to automatic.